umarcham/Repora-AI/README.md

-# BriefDeck: AI-Powered DOCX Report Generator
+# Repora: AI-Powered DOCX Report Generator

-BriefDeck is a high-performance web application designed to automate and enhance the creation of professional reports.
-Leveraging the power of Gemini, BriefDeck allows users to edit and generate complex DOCX files using intuitive natural language instructions.
+Repora is a high-performance web application designed to automate and enhance the creation of professional reports.
+Leveraging the power of Gemini, Repora allows users to edit and generate complex DOCX files using intuitive natural language instructions.

 ## 🚀 Key Features